Bionic Commando: Setting

 The Bionic Commando universe is set in a timeline in which Nazism is not completely eradicated following World War II.
-While fascist undertones were present in the 1987 game, it wasn't until the 1988 game's appearance on the Famicom and NES that these became more apparent.
+While fascist undertones were present in the 1987 game, it was not until the 1988 game's appearance on the Famicom and NES that these became more apparent.
 The Empire in the Japanese version was actually a neo-Nazi nation and the Imperial Army's insignia was a Nazi Swastika with a thunderbolt behind it.
-In the English version, the Nazis are referred as the "Badds", though the backstory in its manual refers to them as the "Nazz".
+In the English version, the Nazis are referred as the "Badds", though the backstory in the manual refers to them as the "Nazz".
 The Imperial Army's Swastika insignia was changed into a new one resembling an eagle; and the leader of the villains, originally called Weizmann in the Japanese version, was renamed Killt, although the soldiers and characters keep their same Nazi-like appearance.
 The difficulty of the game was rebalanced and some of the areas were made less difficult.
 One of the most prominent differences is the identity of the ultimate antagonist of the game, who is meant to be a revived Adolf Hitler in the Japanese version.
-For the English version, the character was renamed "Master-D", however his appearance remained the same.
+For the English version, the character was renamed "Master-D"; however, his appearance remained the same.
 There is a gory ending sequence in which Hitler's face explodes, which was also kept intact in the English version.
 Later games expanded on this alternate timeline and the fallout from the fascist regime toppling.
 Spencer goes on to confront terrorist groups and dictators.